PhilJay/philjay.cc/README.md

 ## Deployment

 In order to deploy this React app to GitHub pages, do the following.
-All commands executed from project folder.

 **Prerequisites:**
+- `node`, `npm` and `create-react-app` are installed
 - Created a git repository
 - Added a a remote branch using `git remote add origin https://github.com/youruser/yourrepo.git`
-- React app is in the git-repo
+- Created a React app and added it to the git-repo

 **Steps:**
 1. Install GitHub pages (gh-pages)